luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 ## Masti Time

-At last, our new Chest No. were alloted, once again in the order of our age.
+At last, our new Chest No. were allotted, once again in the order of our age.
 I was given Chest No. - 6 this time.
 From our initial group of 14, 6 were screened-in which I think was the best ratio in all the groups.

-We were alloted a steel plate, a cup and a hanger, and escorted to our room in groups of 8.
+We were allotted a steel plate, a cup and a hanger, and escorted to our room in groups of 8.

 As soon as we entered our room, closed the door, boy we started cussing and laughing.
-A huge burden was off from our shoulders as for the next 4 days atleast, we are staying here dude.
+A huge burden was off from our shoulders as for the next 4 days at least, we are staying here dude.

 We selected beds according to our preference.
 Initially all of us were silent and were just waiting for others to speak.
 Finally Chest No. - 7, from Sainik School, just said out loud Macho (*if you know you know*) and introduced himself.
 Soon, all of us became kinda free and it felt like we knew each other for years.